 You’ll also find yourself experimenting with new applications, learning new skills, and exploring new methodologies of teaching.
 Sometimes the technology will cooperate and the activity or plan will be successful, other times you will learn from the failures and adjust accordingly.
 Either way, celebrate your growth.

 Exercise compassion, patience and grace.
 Everyone is in a stressful situation during a crisis, use words of affirmation and appreciation abundantly.
 Leaders, teachers, students and parents need to hear success stories and positive feedback to keep their spirits high.

 Remember that communication can be misconstrued, especially in an online environment.
 An email can be read with the wrong tone, an 😬 emoji could be misinterpreted and feelings could be hurt.
 If we operate with the assumption of good intentions, communication and collaboration will be easier and more successful.
 Share resources and ideas generously, both locally and globally.
 The education community is much larger than your own school.
 Use social media tools like Twitter, Facebook and Instagram to reach the broader community.

 Each crisis situation is going to be very different, and the minutiae of the planning will also vary depending on your school community.
 Some schools might only be closed for a week or two, others for much longer.
 We have the tools, resources and now, the experiences, to continue learning beyond our school walls in extenuating circumstances.
 Let’s be proactive, plan for it and embrace the possibilities.

-Sandra Chow is edtech director at Keystone Academy in Beijing, China.
+Sandra Chow is director of innovation and digital learning at Keystone Academy in Beijing, China.
 She has over 18 years of experience as an educator in Canada and internationally, and has won two national awards for technology in education.
 Her experience as a professional accountant, a cross-cultural educator, and a global trainer/consultant provides her with a unique perspective as a leader.
 She strives to prepare students and train educators to learn, teach, collaborate, and create in a globally rich society.